 Health Insurance: UNK Health Care may not be a PPO provider with an individual student's insurance company.
-All UNK students are expected to (international students will) have health and accident insurance coverage.
-A health insurance plan is available to all students enrolled in 7 or more credit hours per semester.
+All UNK students are expected to (international students will\) have health and accident insurance coverage.
+A health insurance plan\\ is available to all matriculating students.
 Contact HC to obtain a plan brochure and application.
+More information on health insurance can be found on the following web page: www.unk.edu/offices/counseling\healthcare/index.php.

-International students are required to have health insurance and will be charged for the cost of the insurance plan unless the International Student Services office approves a waiver.
+\International students are required to have health insurance and will be charged for the cost of the insurance plan unless the International Student Services office approves a waiver.
 The waiver is provided only when the student exhibits proof of current, acceptable coverage.

-Please note that the insurance coverage will not cover all costs.
+\\Please note that the insurance coverage will not cover all costs.
 Students desiring complete coverage may carry a supplemental plan of their choice.